Archive

 The Difference Between A Solar And Lunar Eclipse

-A total solar eclipse is one of the most anticipated & well-known celestial events that has been observed worldwide for centuries.
+Solar eclipses are some of the most anticipated & well-known celestial events that have been observed worldwide for centuries.
 We take a closer look at what it is and how it differs from a lunar eclipse.

 A total solar eclipse primarily occurs during the New Moon when the Sun is entirely covered in darkness and not visible from locations on the planet's surface within the Moon's dark inner shadow or umbra.
 A partial solar eclipse is observed within the Moon's lighter outer shadow or penumbra.